Lucy-Family-Institute/presqt/docs/index.rst

 .. note::

-   Development is underway by the development team in the Center for Research Computer at Notre Dame.
+   Development is underway by the development team in the Center for Research Computing at Notre Dame.
-   This documentation will grow/changed throughout the life of the PresQT project.
+   This documentation will grow/be changed throughout the life of the PresQT project.
    Readers should expect that pages will often be incomplete and/or move as features are actively being developed and implemented.
    Please send any **feedback** to the content presented here to Noel Recla **nrecla@nd.edu**